tebanski/Guardrail/README.md

 [LoboRis MicroPython for ESP32](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/tree/master/MicroPython_BUILD/firmware/esp32_all)
 ***NOTE:*** *This build is not configured for OTA updates and the network stack isn't enabled by default.*

 Once the new MicroPython kernel has been flashed, restart the device and copy the contents of this branch onto the M5STACK's flash area.
+Make sure that there are '__DATA__' and '__LOG__' folders in /flash and /sd ***BEFORE*** starting the driver.

 From REPL, do: